-Imminent Behavior—how you’re going to respond or act, in the time immediately in front of you.
+Imminent Behavior—how you’re going to respond, in the time immediately in front of you.
 It’s different from future thinking that sounds like: “Next year (month, week) I’m going to do things like: be kinder (find God, give back)”, or “When I have the right job (relationship, home) then, I’ll become happy”.

-In spite of that future thinking—no matter how positive and exiting it feels—life doesn’t often work that way.
-Becoming requires evolution—developing into; it doesn’t simply happen when you arrive at a destination (physical or non-physical).
+In spite of that future thinking—no matter how positive and exiting it feels—life doesn’t usually work that way.
+Becoming requires evolution; it won’t simply happen when you arrive at a destination (physical or non-physical).

-Awareness of imminent behavior begs the question, “Where am I if I am not in this moment”?
+Imminent behavior is about what you’ll do with your gifts and skills now and how you’ll treat others now.
+It begs the question, “Where am I if I am not in this moment”?

-If you’re always waiting for, looking forward to, or anticipating a time in the future, what happens to the now?
+If you’re always waiting for the future, what happens to the now?
 And, the more significant the anticipated event, life change or opportunity (the “I really can’t wait until”) the more profound the loss of the day we’re in.

 • What moments are you missing because you’re caught up in the constant humming of “what’s coming next”?